MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Your existing intranet may contain content from a variety of sources located on different platforms.
 A key task in creating your modern SharePoint intranet is determining the state of your existing content and deciding which content to migrate to the new intranet.

 Your current business owners and site owners may be best suited to evaluate if content should be migrated, and you may want to have them perform the actual migration, depending on what's involved.
 They may need your assistance depending on the quantity and location of the content to be moved.
 The [SharePoint Migration Tool](https://docs.microsoft.com/sharepointmigration/migrate-to-sharepoint-online) can help you migrate content from SharePoint server and from file shares.
+[Mover](https://mover.io) can help you migrate from other cloud providers.

 *Start by -* Working with business leaders and other content stakeholders to review your existing content for relevance and accuracy.